-- d.
-All construction traffic is restricted from gaining access from Matipo Avenue, other than for the purpose of constructing an intersection with Matipo Avenue; - e.
-All construction traffic gains access from a temporary access road from the Great West Road boundary or Area B from Pukehāngi Road, other than for the purpose of constructing an intersection with Matipo Avenue; - f.
-Prior to commencing construction, signage is erected and displayed and maintained on and near the entrance of Matipo Avenue during construction of the development advising of the restrictions on construction traffic using Matipo Avenue for access and directing such traffic to the approved site access;

-The Construction Management Plan shall include (but not be limited to):

-- Pavement rehabilitation, condition and monitoring;

-- Number of heavy vehicle movements;

-- Temporary speed limits;

-- Parking restrictions;

-- Hours and duration of operation;

-- Details of truck washing facilities;

-- Application of turning restrictions and truck routes.
+- All construction traffic is restricted from gaining access from Matipo Avenue, other than for the purpose of constructing an intersection with Matipo Avenue unless, at the time of intended construction and to Council's satisfaction, there is no ability it is not practicable to construct road access between Area A and Area B in which case access from Hower Matipo Avenue may be permitted; - e.
+Unless the exception in a. above applies:, - All construction traffic gains access from a temporary access road from the Great West Road boundary or Area B from Pukehängi Road, other than for the purpose of constructing an intersection with Matipo Avenue; - If, Prior to commencing construction, road access between Area A and Area B is practicable, signage is shall be erected and displayed and maintained on and near the entrance of Matipo Avenue during construction of the development advising of the restrictions on construction traffic using Matipo Avenue for access and directing such traffic to the approved site access; - f.
+The Construction Management Plan shall include (but not be limited to): - Pavement rehabilitation, condition and monitoring; - Number of heavy vehicle movements; - Temporary speed limits; - Parking restrictions; - Hours and duration of operation; - Details of truck washing facilities; - Application of turning restrictions and truck routes.